luar123/zigbee_esphome/README.md

 * zigbee.setAttr
   * id: "id of attribute"
   * value: "value, can be a lambda"
-    * only numeric types
+    * only numeric or string types
 * zigbee.report: "id of zigbee component"
-  * Manually send reports
+  * Manually send reports for all attributes with report=true
+* zigbee.reportAttr: "id of zigbee_attribute component"
+  * Manually send report for attribute
 * zigbee.reset: "id of zigbee component"
   * Reset Zigbee Network and Device.
 Leave the current network and tries to join open networks.